Copperheads in Illinois: Where They Live and How Often They Bite

 Advertisement

-Copperheads are a very popular snake species in North America.
-In the U.S particularly, these snakes are notorious biters.
+Copperheads are a very common snake species in the southeastern United States.
+They are responsible for nearly half of all venomous snake bites every year.
 Copperheads are one of the four venomous snakes found in Illinois.
 The state’s deciduous forest and mixed woodlands are particular favorites for copperheads.

 Like many snakes, their birthing season spans from mid-August to early October.
 If you live in Illinois and would like to safely observe or totally avoid Illinois’s copperheads, this article has got you covered.
 Discover where copperheads in Illinois live and how often they bite.